 - 2.7.4.
 The grounds on which the student is appealing should be identified in Section 3.
 There are no grounds for appeal other than those listed in Section 1.2 of this document. - 2.7.5.
 Section 4 indicates the information which should be provided in the Personal Statement in Support of Appeal.
 Further details of this are listed in Section 2.8 below. - 2.7.6.
 Any documentary evidence included with the appeal should be listed in Section 5 - 2.7.7.
 Section 6 contains a checklist to assist in ensuring the appeal is complete.
 Incomplete appeals are invalid and will be rejected. - 2.7.8.
-When an appeal is successfully submitted you will receive a confirmation email to your DCU email account to acknowledge its receipt.
-(You must use your DCU email account to submit).
-The email provides a copy of your submission.
-Should you not receive this email, then your appeal has not been successfully submitted.
-I acknowledge that, even if I have paid the appeal fee, if I do not receive a receipt of submission of my online appeal form to my DCU email account, then my appeal has not been successfully submitted and therefore cannot be considered by the Examination Appeals Board.
-(Should you not receive an email receipt, please contact academicsecretariat@dcu.ie, in advance of the closing date for lodging appeals). - 2.7.9.
 The appeal form should be signed and dated by the student at section 7.
 Forms may not be signed by third parties.
 Forms which have not been signed or have been signed by a third party will normally be considered invalid. - 2.8.
 The Personal Statement in Support of Appeal should be concise, signed and preferably typed. - 2.8.1.
 It may include the action which the student would like the Examination Appeals Board to take. - 2.8.2.
 If a student is appealing on the grounds of previously undisclosed extenuating circumstances, [ground (a)], it should include a valid reason why the student was unable or unwilling to notify the Progression and Award Board at the appropriate time. - 2.8.3.
 If a student is appealing on the grounds that the examinations were not conducted in accordance with current regulations or that there was a material administrative error or irregularity in assessment procedures [grounds (c) or (d),] the error or irregularity should be stated in the personal statement. - 2.9.
 The Examination Appeals Board does not make an independent academic judgement of the quality of a student's work.
 Students are therefore requested not to include any assessment materials (such as dissertations, essays, computer codes or reports) with their appeal submissions as they will not be considered. - 2.10.
-Progression to the next year of study for the purposes of attending academic exercises is permitted in respect of a student who has lodged an appeal against the decisions of the Progression and Award Board in the resit examinations held in Autumn of each academic year.
+Progression to the next year of study for the purposes of attending academic exercises is permited in respect of a student who has lodged an appeal against the decisions of the Progression and Award Board in the resit examinations held in Autumn of each academic year.
 However, such attendance must cease immediately upon notification of an unsuccessful outcome of the appeal or an upheld decision which does not permit progression by the following year.
-There may be circumstances where such attendance is not possible e.g. placements
+There may be circumstances where such attendence is not possible e.g. placements